datacarpentry/python-socialsci/_episodes/03-control-structures.md

 ~~~
 {: .language-python}

 The key part of this is the `some_sequence`.
 The phrase used in the documentation is that it must be 'iterable'.
-That means, you can count through the sequence, starting at the beginning and stopping at the end.
+This means that you can count through the elements of the sequence.

-There are many examples of things which are iterable some of which we have already come across.
+There are many examples of things which are iterable in Python.
+We have already come across some of them.

-* Lists are iterable - they don't have to contain numbers, you iterate over the elements in the list.
+* Lists are iterable - you can count over its various elements.
-* The `range()` function
+* The `range()` function creates an iterable sequence of integer numbers defined by the user.
-* The characters in a string
+* The characters in a string.

 ~~~
 print("\nExample 1\n")